rocketeers-app/rocketeers/content/articles/list-of-all-events-in-laravel.md

 These events can help you with hooking into functionality and listen for when things are happening.
 This makes Laravel easily extensible without much effort.

-# How to list all events in your Laravel app
+# How to list events in your Laravel app

 If you would like to quickly overview all Laravel events inside your own app, including listeners.
 Execute the following artisan command: